 goodbye, things – an easy read with lots of “aha” moments about minimalism

-Tory Stender – lots of real life decluttering tips
+Tory Stender – real life decluttering tips

 The easiest way to keep your space tidy once you’ve decluttered is to make sure that you have a simple organizational system.
 As the old saying goes “A place for everything and everything in its place!”

 Here are a few things I do to maintain order in my home:

 I use labels on almost everything in our house!
 There are labels in the linen closet so that everyone knows where the towels, sheets etc… go.
 There are labels on all the decanted foods in our pantry spaces.
 There are even labels on drawers in the kids’ rooms.
 I find that my kids will tidy up without complaining if they know exactly where miscellaneous Playmobil parts and Barbie accessories are supposed to go.